KxSystems/docs/docs/wp/rt-tick/index.md

 ```

 This transformed logfile will now be used to test performance on the
-RDB and two RTS instances.
+RDB and two RTE instances.

 On the RDB, we obtained the following performance: